Parking Lot Maintenance Business Valuation

 Parking Lot Maintenance Business Valuation Calculator & Exit Planning Built for Owners

-Parking lot maintenance companies with multi-service contracts and commercial client bases trade at 3.5x-5.5x EBITDA.
-YourExitValue tracks the contract, service mix, and equipment metrics buyers use to price acquisitions.
+Parking lot maintenance contractors with recurring property contracts and modern equipment trade at 2x–3.5x SDE or 3.5x–5.5x EBITDA.
+YourExitValue tracks contract stability, service mix diversification, crew capability, and geographic coverage buyers use to price acquisitions.

 Free Parking Lot Maintenance Valuation Calculator